 Accessing Electronic Court Records

-Access to electronic court records is governed by the Maine Rules of Electronic Court Systems (MRECS).
+Access to electronic court records is governed by the Maine Rules of Electronic Court Systems (MRECS) and Administrative Order JB-20-03.
 MRECS "weigh[s] the importance of both public access and protection of privacy in court records in the context of an electronic case management and filing system" and creates three broad categories of access:

 • Records accessible only by attorneys of record and parties;